-The Contract will be awarded to the responsible Proposer that meets the requirements outlined in Stage One and provides the best value to the State, with the highest combined score in Stages Two and Three after application of the Preference Points (See Section V. Scoring Process and Criteria, C. Preference Points).
+The Contract will be awarded to the responsible Proposer meeting the requirements outlined in Stage One, who provides the best value to the State, with the highest combined score between Stages Two and Three, after application of the Preference Points (See Section V.C.
+Preference Points).